Insight 0 of 7

 Cervical screening

-The National Cervical Screening programme (NCSP) reduces illness and death from cervical cancer.
+The National Cervical Screening Program (NCSP) reduces illness and death from cervical cancer.
 Women and people with a cervix aged 25 to 74 years of age are invited to have a Cervical Screening Test every 5 years through their healthcare provider.

 Detailed report